NashTech-Labs/Techhub-template/README.md

 1. Make sure ```init job``` should be running successfully.
 2. Make sure specific ```build job``` should be running successfully.
 3. Rest jobs should be skipped.
+4. Atleast one approval needed to merge a pull request.